Student Handbook

 This section describes the most common and most serious problem areas.
 The following acts or omissions by a student on school premises or off school premises at any school-sponsored activity including travel to and from school shall constitute sufficient cause for discipline, suspension, or expulsion.

-Copies of the District Rights and Responsibilities Handbook are available on the district website.
 Refer to that R & R document for more details including discipline related to these and other topics:

 Alcohol, Marijuana, Illicit Drugs